vitringr/vault/_Quotes.md

 Man is quite insane.
 He wouldn't know how to create a maggot, and yet he creates Gods by the dozen.
 \- Michel de Montaigne

-Earth provides enough to satisfy every man's need, but not every man's greed.
-\- Mahatma Gandhi

-We may encounter many defeats, but we must not be defeated.
-\- Maya Angelou

-If it costs you your peace, then it's too expensive.
-\- unknown

 The path to paradise begins in hell.
 \- Dante